Please feel free to comment on my review.

 With Great Power Comes Great Responsibility

-This is who I want to be when I grow up!
+This is who I wanted to be when I grew up!

 ‘Spider-Man’ is my absolute favourite superhero movie.
 It’s a classic!
 This movie inspired me to become who I am today.
 It’s got everything.
 Life lessons, action adventure, romance and creepy crawlies with eight legs.
 I love everything about this movie and I’m sure you will to when you see it!

 The ‘Spider-Man’ DVD is a 2-disc set.
 Disc 1 contains the movie and Disc 2 contains special features.
 This movie was released in 2002 and stars Tobey Maguire; Kirsten Dunst; Willem Dafoe and James Franco and is fantastically directed by Sam Raimi delivers a heart-warning action-packed adventure.